List of most-followed TikTok accounts: Historical most-followed accounts

-Charli D'Amelio was the most-followed TikTok user for over 2 years, before being surpassed by Khaby Lame.

 The following table lists the accounts that were once the most-followed on TikTok, excluding the official TikTok account.

 Before Khaby Lame became the most-followed TikTok user on 22 June 2022, Charli D'Amelio was the most-followed TikTok user.
-D'Amelio became the most-followed TikTok user on 25 March 2020 at 41.4 million followers, surpassing the previous record-holder, Loren Gray.
-Later that same year, D'Amelio became the first TikTok user to reach 100 million followers.
+D'Amelio became the most-followed TikTok user on 25 March 2020 with 41.4 million followers, surpassing the previous record-holder, Loren Gray.
+Later that year, D'Amelio became the first TikTok user to reach 100 million followers.

-Before Loren Gray, Lisa and Lena were the most followed individuals on TikTok, with over 32.7 million followers at the time they deleted their account.
-They deleted their account in March 2019, citing privacy concerns and their loss of interest in the platform.
+Before Loren Gray, Lisa and Lena had the most-followed TikTok account, with over 32.7 million followers when they deleted it in March 2019, citing privacy concerns and their loss of interest in the platform.
 They rejoined TikTok on a new account with the same username on 7 May 2020.

 Before Lisa and Lena, Baby Ariel was the most-followed TikTok user.